SerJosh/oaks-taverners-cricket-club/README.md

   - When hovering over the submit button, the color will change to white, with the writing to dark green.

-  - When clicking on the submit button after filling in all the fields, the information will be sent to oakstavern@gmail.com, which does not exist therefor sending you to an error page.
+  - When clicking on the submit button after filling in all the fields, the information will be sent to https://formdump.codeinstitute.net/.

   [Back to top ⇧](#oaks-taverners-cricket-club)